- Home

 Artist Bio

-Sangeeta Jawla is a research scholar, a practicing potter, and a storyteller.
-She has been collecting the folklore of the potter community across India from last seven years.
-Her Ph.D. is titled Potters’ Narratives: Identity, Social Relations, and Material Culture (2018-2024).
-She is certified in diploma courses such as Folklore and Cultural Studies (PGDFCS) and Certificate in Programming Arts- Hindustani Music (CPAHM) from IGNOU and one year certificate course in Sanskrit language from University of Delhi, and also trained for three years in classical vocal at Gandharva Mahavidyalaya.
-She has attended a Short Course on Fundamentals of Arts Management conducted by ARThink South Asia & Khoj Studios Delhi.
 She has been a resource person for events organized by FICA, CCK (Ambedkar University Delhi), Kochi Biennale Foundation, and Sunaadam Trust, Bangalore.
-She has performed as a storyteller at Ambedkar University Delhi, Triveni Kala Sangam, Sanskriti Museum, Red House, Delhi, Museo Camera, Gurgaon, and Visthar Academy, Bangalore.
-She has also displayed her work at India Art Fair as a collaborative project with Indian Ceramic Triennale.
-Currently she is working as a Tour guide with India Art Fair for the 2025 fair.
-She has worked as a research fellow with reFrame on the gendered taboo around pottery, and as a research grantee on the musical aspect of a folk instrument “Ghadvā” at Sangeet Natak Akademi.
-Sangeeta is also a potter artisan authorised by the Ministry of Textiles.
+Sangeeta has performed as a storyteller at Ambedkar University Delhi, Triveni Kala Sangam, Sanskriti Museum, Red House Delhi, Museo Camera Gurgaon, and Visthar Academy Bangalore.
+She has also displayed her work at the India Art Fair as a collaborative project with Indian Ceramic Triennale.
+Currently, she works as a tour guide with India Art Fair 2025 and has worked as a research fellow with reFrame on the gendered taboo around pottery.
+She also received a research grant from Sangeet Natak Akademi for the musical aspect of a folk instrument “Ghadvā”.
+Sangeeta is a potter artisan authorized by the Ministry of Textiles.

 Found Forms